epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 Our findings reveal that plaques are accumulated in a brain-region-specific way and radiate a multi-modal influence into the surrounding tissue.
 Plaques re-model cell types and result in niches dominated by vascular and immune cells while being devoid of neurons.
 Further, plaques activate distinct transcriptional programs, with different genes affected at different distances.

 When considering genes as AD therapy targets, it is crucial to ensure that plaque/gene association is specific to transgenic mice, is robust to spatial block cross validation, and persists across realistic distances from vasculature.
-In other words, the drug interventions should focus on near-plaque, cell-type-specific transcriptional programs that show a clear progression with age.
+In other words, the drug interventions should focus on near-plaque, non-sparse, cell-type-specific transcriptional programs that show a clear progression with age.

 ---